OSSCanada/aks_partnerworkshop/Day2.md

 ## Challenge 3 - Deploy to the Cloud, Azure Kubernetes Service (AKS)

-In this challenge you will deploy your containers stored in your private Azure Container Registry to your Azure Kubernetes Service (AKS) cluster.
-Furthermore, the goal is to deploy them in a different Kubernetes namespace than the `default` one.
+In this challenge you will deploy your containers that are stored/saved in Azure Container Registry to your organization's Azure Kubernetes Service (AKS) cluster.
+Furthermore, the goal is to deploy them in a different Kubernetes namespace other than the `default` one.

 **Success criteria:**
-- Your team must demonstrate **your app/api and database containers are deployed in your AKS cluster in a different namespace than the default one and are up and running**, could be manually, but maybe you would like to automate this?
+Your team must demonstrate:
+1. **your app/api and database containers are deployed in your AKS cluster in a different namespace other than the "default" namespace***
+2. **the app is up and running** i.e. can save/persist/display data just like before

 Tips & Resources:
-- AKS CLI
+- Azure-CLI (AKS sub-command)
 - Kubernetes Namespaces
-- Helm?
+- Helm...que-ce que c'est?

 ## Challenge 4 - Persisting database workload